-Course Code MAT529
+Course Code MAT529 MAT529

 Course Title Experimental designs

 Type of Course Theory

 LTP 201

 Credits 3(2+1)

 Course B.Sc (Ag riculture)

 Prerequisite

-Course Objectives Mathema tics is really a great tool to understand the things correctly.
+Course Objectives Mathema ntics is really a great tool to understand the things correctly.
 The

-(CO) aim of the he course is to enable students: (1) To understand the theory
+(CO) aim of t he course is to enable students: (1) To understand the theory

 knowledg knowledge as well as practical knowledge of different formulas.(2) To

 inculcate the skills to use different methods to solve the applied problems.

 Course Outcomes CO1 Students will understand the theory knowledge as well as

 practical knowledge of different formulas

-CO2 Analysis of data pertaining to attributes and to interpret the results.
+CO2 CO2 Analysis of data pertaining to attributes and to interpret the results.

-CO3 ,
+CO3 Making familiar with some elementary statistical methods of analysis

 of research data